 The interview process begins with a telephone interview or through Google Hangouts.
 Interviews for software engineering positions typically last between 30 and 60 minutes and cover data structures and algorithms.

 You should write 20-30 lines of code in Google Docs that you will share with the interviewer.
 For all other functions, interviews usually last 30 to 45 minutes and consist mainly of hypothetical, behavioral, and case-based questions.

-This is followed by an interview on the site.
+An interview on the site follows this.
 You will meet four Googlers (by the way, as Google employees call them) for 30 to 45 minutes each and your overall cognitive ability, leadership skills, role-related knowledge and ‘Googleyness’ can work as part of a team. , help other people, etc.).
 Some other tips to keep in mind for software and technology engineering functions include: